Latte and the Magic Waterstone: Reception

-The film received mixed reviews from critics and audiences.
+The film received mixed reviews.
 Review aggregator site Rotten Tomatoes surveyed five reviews from critics and judged 60% of them to be positive.
-The film holds an audience approval rating of 46%.

 In Germany, the German Film and Media Evaluation gave it a positive rating, ranking it as "especially valuable" and writing that people of all ages will enjoy it.
 Director Regina Welker described the reception in Germany as "well received", and that "the kids loved it", but felt that the release of Frozen II took the attention off of Latte and the Magic Waterstone rather quickly.

 Maya Phillips for The New York Times called the film "unimaginatively simple", writing that, "'Latte' doesn’t want to scare off the tykes with too much big-kid politics, even though films like Wall-E and Zootopia have proved that more nuanced stories about society can work even in children’s films.
 It’s too bad too — Latte was looking a bit revolutionary, and a lot more fun, for a second."
 John Serba for Decider called the film "okay", writing, "you could do better, you could do worse."
 Phillips and Serba both criticized the animation and the simplistic, safe themes of the narrative, as well as a forgettable story.
 However, they noted that the film is enjoyable for small children, the film's target demographic.